trak0L/CSCI3308-Team-3-Project/README.md

 Boards & Posts: Create categorized boards, start new discussion posts, and comment on posts

-Dockerized: Runs in Docker containers for the app, database (Postgres), and optional Redis (for session store or caching)
+Dockerized: Runs in Docker containers for the app, database (Postgres), and session management

-Integration Tests: End-to-end smoke tests using Mocha, Chai & Supertest
+Unit and Integration Tests: Individual and end-to-end smoke tests using Mocha, Chai & Supertest

 ## Technology Stack